-While Gemma has preferred to keep a low profile, Marcela Mella serves as the well-known face of the resistance as the spokeswoman for Coordinadora Ciudadana Ríos del Maipo, the largest activist group working against Alto Maipo.
+While Gemma has preferred to keep a low profile, Marcela Mella serves as the spokeswoman and public face for Coordinadora Ciudadana Ríos del Maipo, the largest activist group working against the Alto Maipo Hydroelectric Project.
 A tough, articulate woman with a flair for organizing protests, Mella frequently appears on television and in newspapers.

 Along with Juan Pablo Orrego, one of Chile’s most well-known environmental activists, Mella has made trips to Washington, D.C. to talk with U.S. senators and to file formal complaints against the International Finance Corporation (IFC) and the Inter-American Development Bank (IDB).
 Both banks have launched formal reviews into their combined $350 million USD in financing to Alto Maipo.